CES 2019: Atmos launches touch panel to unify control of the smart home

 - Ambient light sensor

-While the hardware is solid enough, it's the software user interface that makes AtmosControl.
-It nicely simplifies a lot of complex stuff going on in the background.
-And the look-and-feel of the UI is generally pleasing, with beautiful nature images for backgrounds and flat, simple design elements.
-The home screen looks especially nice, with time, date and weather always showing on the right and a customizable widget showing on the left.
-By default, Atmos uses the thermostat widget on the left in all of its promos and demos, but the security camera and music widgets look nice as well.
+While the hardware is solid enough, it's the user interface that makes AtmosControl.
+It simplifies a lot of the complex stuff going on in the background.
+The look and feel of the UI is generally pleasing, with beautiful nature images for backgrounds and flat, simple design elements.
+The home screen looks especially nice, with the time, date and weather always showing on the right and a customizable widget on the left.
+Atmos uses the thermostat widget on the left by default in all of its promos and demos, but the security camera and music widgets look nice as well.

 The Atmos team has also played up the product's voice capabilities and gesture controls.
-However, besides the one scenario where Atmos can sense what room you're in and turn on the lights, Atmos will have a tough time keeping up with Alexa and Google Home for voice.
-And as for gestures, those might come in handy for a few scenarios but they also feel a little gimmicky and destined for user frustration.
+But besides the one scenario where Atmos senses which room you're in and turns on the lights, it will have a tough time keeping up with Alexa and Google Home for voice.
+And while gestures might come in handy for a few scenarios, they also feel gimmicky and could be destined to frustrate people.
 The heart of this product is its ability to bypass the sometimes frustrating nature of using your voice to control your smart home, and instead offering a couple reliable taps on a touchscreen as an alternative.

 AtmosControl debuted at CES 2019 in the Eureka Park pavilion, which is the home for startups at CES.
 It's the place where companies in small booths the size of lemonade stands are pitching products, some of which are destined to disrupt the big vendors in multimillion dollar booths in the main pavilions.
-For example, startup Biospectal showed off its blood pressure monitor that uses an app and a smartphone camera to replace the 100 year-old blood pressure cuff.
-Meanwhile, big vendors in fancy booths a floor above peddled digital blood pressure cuffs, not knowing how outdated their solutions looked in comparison.
-If AtmosControl can deliver the functionality it's promising, then it could have a similarly positive disruption on the smart home -- which, today, is being held back by rampant fragmentation and competing ecosystems.
+Startup Biospectal showed off its blood pressure monitor, for example, which uses an app and a phone camera to replace the 100 year-old blood pressure cuff.
+Meanwhile, big vendors in fancy booths a floor above peddled digital blood pressure cuffs, not knowing how dated their products looked in comparison.
+If AtmosControl can deliver what it's promising, then it could have a similarly positive effect on the smart home -- which, today, is being held back by rampant fragmentation and competing ecosystems.

 The promise of AtmosControl is that "you've got one device that controls all the other smart devices in your home," said Lyle.